Large Language Models are Contrastive Reasoners: Experiment

 \paragraph{The impact of number of wrong answers on Zero-shot-CP} We explored the impact of the number of incorrect answers on accuracy.
 We vary the number of wrong answers from $0$ to $4$, where $0$ means standard zero-shot prompting.
 For $k = 1,2,3,4$, we use the template "Let's give a correct and $k'$ wrong answer(s).", where $k'$ can be "a", "two", "three" and "four".
 Figure~\ref{fig:num_wrong} plots the results.
 We found that providing 1-2 incorrect answers yielded the best results in general.
 The only exception is on AQUA-RAT, where providing more incorrect answers resulted in higher accuracy.
 This is because the task involves a multiple-choice question with five options, and excluding more incorrect answers makes the LLMs more certain about the correct answer.
-For mathematical reasoning tasks with an infinite number of answers, providing just one incorrect answer seems to be sufficient.
+For math reasoning tasks with an infinite number of answers, providing just one incorrect answer seems to be sufficient.

 \paragraph{Comparison with other baselines} Table~\ref{table:main_results_baselines} compares the performances on four mathematical reasoning datasets (MultiArith, GSM8K, AQUA-RAT and SVAMP) and one common sense reasoning dataset (StrategyQA) across CP and baselines.
 We find that Zero-shot-CP not only outperforms Few-shot, but also achieves comparable or even superior results to Few-shot-CoT.
 For instance, on GSM8K, the absolute accuracy has improved by $2.1\%$, and on StrategyQA, the absolute accuracy has improved by $5.1\%$.
 This suggests that in certain cases, the provided examples and reasoning steps may not be as effective as directly triggering the LLM's self-awareness of errors.
 By combining CP and Few-shot-CoT, we can achieve even better results.
 Furthermore, if we utilize the GPT-4 model, we can attain performance that is comparable to or even superior to the current state-of-the-art methods.
 For example, in AQUA, SVAMP, and GSM8K, we have achieved higher accuracy scores compared to recently published results.
+When running CP with Self-consistency (SC), the scores can be further improved in both zero-shot and few-shot settings.

 For a more in-depth performance analysis, we note that X-of-thought methods can improve the effectiveness of Few-shot-CoT, indicating that trees, graphs, and code indeed provide richer information and greater flexibility compared to simple chains of thought.
 Among them, the results reported by the ToT work seem to be more prominent.
 By sampling multiple reasoning paths and selecting the most consistent answer, Self-consistency (SC) demonstrates excellent performance in mathematical and commonsense reasoning tasks.
 It can also be effectively combined with other methods such as PoT.
 Self-generated Exemplars also show better performance than CoT, indicating that allowing the LLM to recall relevant questions and answer them before responding to the original question is helpful.
 The performance of Self-reflection methods, such as Self-Refine and LEAP, is similar to that of Self-generated Exemplars.
 RCI performs even better, primarily due to its direct combination with the CoT method.
 Compared to these methods, our approach is simpler and can also yield comparable results.
 Compared to the most relevant method Contrastive CoT, our Zero-shot-CP performs better on the StrategyQA and SVAMP datasets.
 Zero-shot-CoT-CP performs better on AQUA-RAT.
 However, on GSM8K, Contrastive CoT performs better, indicating that generating incorrect answers by swapping the order of entities is useful for this task.